sricheruvu/GettingAndCleaningData/Project/Readme.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-### Additional Information - CodeBook containing the variables, definitions and transformations
+### Additional Information - CodeBook containing the variables, definitions
 You can find additional information about the variables, data and transformations in the CodeBook.md file.

 ### Thank You